merissar/vit-wd-feb-2021/week-1/day-4/README.md

 This does not need to be pixel perfect!
 We are leaving it up to your creativity.

-We are looking the use of :
+We are looking for the use of :

 - the formatting of context/text using CSS
 - the page layout